mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ### Efficiency
 - What is efficiency in a power supply?
 How can it be measured?
 Why is it important?
+- Given two of the following: input power, output power, and efficiency, calculate the third value that isn't given.
 - What happens to any lost power?
 Why is this bad?
 - What is quiescent current?

 ### Power Architecture
 - Given a supply spec (input supply voltage, output supply voltage(s), output current(s)), design power architecture.
-- If you need multiple output supplies of different voltages from a single input supply, what are some soltuions?
+- If you need multiple output supplies of different voltages from a single input supply, what are some solutions?
 - If you need multiple output supplies of the same voltage but different noise performance, what are some solutions?
 - If I have a high dropout voltage but require high efficiency and a very clean output supply rail, what are some solutions?
 - What is an intermediate bus converter and when is it needed?
 - What is power sequencing?
 When/why is it needed?
 How is the sequence determined?
 How much time between each rail turning on/off is needed?
+- How can you implement power sequencing?

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.
 I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the high-side FET is off and the diode/low-side FET is on.